Peace and tranquillity

 Wonderful food and amazing views

-We decided to go for a walk up to Corycian Cave, which is where Pan and the nymphs liked to hang out according to Greek mythology.
+We decided to go for a walk up to the Corycian Cave, which is where Pan and the nymphs liked to hang out according to Greek mythology.
 It’s a 4 hour trek from Delphi but from our hotel is was more like 45 mins as we could park the car a bit nearer!

 Inside the Corycian Cave